-I hope everyone doesn’t stop learning about black history after this shortest month of the year is over.
+To feature black history only during the shortest month of the year seems a bit absurd, and counterproductive.
 The more we are exposed to diverse people and cultures, the more we understand about each other, and the greater our empathy will be.

 In 1954, a white professor of constitutional law, Charles L. Black, Jr. helped Thurgood Marshall of the NAACP Legal Defense and Educational Fund Inc. to write the legal brief for Linda Brown, a 10-year-old student in Topeka, Kansas, whose historic case, Brown v.
 Board of Education, decided May 17, 1954, became the Supreme Court’s definitive judgment on segregation in American education.